balliegojr/iron-carrier/README.md

 It is also possible to disable service discovery and use the **peers** configuration to list the nodes to connect to.

 ## Network encryption
-This software is intended to be used in trusted networks, in machines with low resources, for this reason encryption is disabled by default.
+This software is intended to be used in trusted networks, in machines with low resources, for this reason encryption can be disabled.
-If privacy is a concern, encryption can be enabled by setting the **encryption_key** property to encrypt all network communication.
+If privacy is a concern, encryption can be enabled by setting the **encryption** property to encrypt all network communication.

 The protocol used for encryption is **XChaCha20Poly1305**.